marcells/bloggy/Readme.md

 Small and lightweight markdown blog engine for node.js.

-The code is linted and tested with mocha.
+The code is checked with jslint and tested with mocha.
 You can use the grunt task to generate the code coverage.
 Just enter `grunt` at the command prompt.

 **Currently the documentation is incomplete!**